Automatic bill payments

 If you are thinking of using direct debits, set

-them up in a way that fits your budget and set it up so the money
+them up in a way that fits your budget.
+Monitor your bills and

 accounts regularly to make sure the right amount is being